WOW, Meghan McCain Really Disagrees with Andrew Cuomo

 Socialists and Communists are now running for office and the Democrat Party, run by the media, is a leftist party.

 Our culture is becoming hedonistic and freedoms like the First and Second Amendments are being eroded.
+Communists and their allies are tearing our historic statues down and threatening to kill people they disagree with.

 That’s not the great America we want.